AstraZeneca says U.S. data load for U.S. COVID-19 vaccine approval very big

-Healthcare & PharmaceuticalsAstraZeneca says U.S. data load for U.S. COVID-19 vaccine approval very big

-AstraZeneca (AZN.L) is working as fast as possible to compile data on its COVID-19 vaccine to apply for U.S. approval but the dataset is very big, executives said on Friday as the drugmaker faces delays to its submission.
+LONDON (Reuters) - AstraZeneca is working as fast as possible to compile data on its COVID-19 vaccine to apply for U.S. approval but the dataset is very big, executives said on Friday as the drugmaker faces delays to its submission.

 “There’s a lot more data than just a Phase III study and so we’re working as fast as we can to pull it all together and submit,” said Mene Pangalos, executive vice president of BioPharmaceuticals R&D at AstraZeneca.